 Author / Editor

-The Reader, to be published by Indiana University Press, is written and edited by Professor George E. Edwards of Indiana University McKinney School of Law, who has had 15 years of Guantanamo Bay experience.
+The Reader is written and edited by Professor George E. Edwards of Indiana University McKinney School of Law, who has had 15 years of Guantanamo Bay experience.
 Professor Edwards was the first U.S. expert witness permitted to travel to Guantanamo Bay, leader of a legal research team on behalf of Guantanamo Bay defendants, an objective “media” representative conducting research at Guantanamo, and a neutral, objective, and independent U.S. Military Commission Monitor (NGO Observer) overseeing dozens of monitors traveling to Guantanamo Bay, Cuba and Ft.
 Meade, Maryland to monitor U.S. Military Commission hearings, and traveling to the Pentagon to monitor Guantanamo Periodic Review Boards.